$39 Essential • DOCX • 5–10 mins

 Suggested structure

-Headline: Utility Worker | Mine Site Cleaning | Housekeeping | Kitchen Utility (only include what you’ve done).
+Headline: Utility Worker | Mine Site Cleaning | Housekeeping | Kitchen Utility.
+Only include what you have actually done.

 Tickets & Licences: list what you actually hold.
 If not held, do not claim it.